This post contains affiliate links. Please see our disclosure policy.

 | Active Fed Sourdough Starter | If you have a mature sourdough starter, this recipe works perfectly with an active, bubbly starter.
 It will take less time to double than discard will. |

-As real life examples of how you could use your discard in this sourdough pizza dough:
+Here are a few real life examples of how you could use your discard in this sourdough discard pizza dough:

 - Your starter is 6 months old.
-You haven't fed the starter in the fridge for a week but you want to make pizza.
-Take 200g of starter from your jar and use that for your bake (no yeast needed).
+You haven’t fed the starter in the fridge for a week but you want to make pizza.
+Take 200 g of starter from your jar and use that for your bake (no yeast needed).
 Then feed your sourdough starter before you put it back into the fridge.

 How To Make Sourdough Discard Pizza Dough

-This sourdough discard pizza dough is described as quick because it is really easy to pull together - you can literally throw it in a bowl and you're half way there.
+This sourdough discard pizza dough is described as quick because it is really easy to pull together – you can literally throw it in a bowl and you’re half way there.
+You can of course make it super fast by adding a little commercial yeast, but it’s definitely not essential.

 Here’s how to make sourdough discard pizza dough:

-- Measure out the sourdough starter, water and honey (and yeast if you want to add it).
+Measure out the sourdough starter, water and honey (and yeast if you want to add it).
 Stir together until the sourdough starter and honey are dissolved into the water.

-- Once the dough is silky and elastic, pop it into a warm bowl (I warm a bowl with water and then dry it - this speeds up the rising).
+Once the dough is silky and elastic, pop it into a warm bowl (I warm a bowl with water and then dry it – this speeds up the rising).
 Cover with a plastic cover and leave to rise until it has doubled.

-- Once the dough has doubled, separate the dough into smaller balls so they are ready to be rolled out.
-I use 200g per pizza (this fits my pizza oven perfectly) but anywhere from 200g to 300g is good for a pizza.
+Once the dough has doubled, separate the dough into smaller balls so they are ready to be rolled out.
+I use 200 -260 g per pizza (this fits my pizza oven perfectly) but anywhere from 200 g to 300 g is good for a pizza.
 Leave the balls on your counter top, covered with a tea towel, for around 30 minutes to allow the gluten to relax.

-- Place your pizza dough onto pizza peels ready to top with your favorite toppings.
+Place your pizza dough onto pizza peels ready to top with your favorite sourdough pizza toppings.

-- Place your pizzas into the hot oven for around 15 minutes or until toppings are cooked and bases are crispy on the bottom.
-These bases are especially good baked in a wood fired or gas pizza oven.
-I bake them for 2 minutes at 350C - 400C (662F - 752F)
+When you are ready to bake, pre heat your oven to 230ºC/450ºF and make sure it’s HOT!!
+Place your pizzas into the hot oven for around 15 minutes or until toppings are cooked and bases are crispy on the bottom.
+These bases are especially good baked in a wood fired pizza oven.

 Baker’s Timeline for Sourdough Pizza